fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 derivative free optimization solver developed by Lindon Roberts at the University of Oxford, in conjunction with NAG.
 It is particularly well suited for solving noisy problems.

-FitBenchmarking currently supports the DFO-LS minimizer:
+FitBenchmarking currently supports the DFO minimizer:

 * `Derivative-Free Optimizer for Least Squares <https://numericalalgorithmsgroup.github.io/dfols/build/html/index.html>`__ (:code:`dfols`)